-Host Access Management and Security Server provides a browser-based central point of administration so you can quickly configure and deploy secure terminal sessions.
+Management and Security Server (MSS) provides a browser-based central point of administration so you can quickly configure and deploy secure terminal sessions.

-An administrator uses Management and Security Server to create host sessions for Micro Focus products including Reflection Desktop, InfoConnect, Host Access for the Cloud, Reflection for the Web, and Rumba+.
-Then, the existing user and group directories can be leveraged to control access to the sessions.
+An administrator uses Management and Security Server to create host sessions for Micro Focus products: Reflection Desktop, InfoConnect Desktop, Host Access for the Cloud, Reflection for the Web, and Rumba+ Desktop.
+The administrator can leverage the existing user and group directories to control access to the sessions.

-About Management and Security Server 12.6.3 Release Notes
+About Management and Security Server 12.7 Release Notes

-1 About Management and Security Server 12.6.3
+1 About Management and Security Server 12.7

-Host Access Management and Security Server version 12.6.3 released with Host Access for the Cloud 2.4.3 in February 2020.
+Host Access Management and Security Server version 12.7 released in December 2020.

 See the Release Notes for details.